The gift of education is the gift of a life time.

-- Unrestricted bequests are most valuable for the College, allowing St Andrew's College to determine how the funds are used based on the most pressing needs of the time.
-The College’s needs changes over the years.
+Unrestricted bequests are most valuable for the College, allowing St Andrew's College to determine how the funds are used based on the most pressing needs of the time.
+The needs of the College change over the years.
 It may be scholarships in one year or buildings in another.
 By choosing to make an unrestricted gift you provide significant security to St Andrew’s College over the decades to come.
 You may wish to include in your will:

-“I give and bequeath to the St Andrew's College Foundation, Christchurch, New Zealand, the sum of ______Dollars (or all the rest, residue, and remainder of my estate) to be used for the general purposes of the College in the discretion of its Board of Trustees.”
+“I give and bequeath to the St Andrew's College Foundation, Christchurch, New Zealand, the sum of ______Dollars (or all the rest, residue, and remainder of my estate) to be used for the general purposes of the College at the discretion of its Board of Governors.”